TheHive-Project/Cortex4py/Usage.md

 api = CortexApi('http://CORTEX_APP_URL.1:9000')
 ````

-This code must be replaced by something like below:
+This code must be replaced with something like the example below for Cortex 2:

 ```python
 from cortex4py.api import Api